shadowezz/Productiv/docs/DeveloperGuide.md

 * has a need to manage a significant number of contacts
 * has a need to manage a meeting schedule
-* has a need to oversee the development of the product
+* has a need to oversee the development of a product
+* prefers to have product-related information in a single application
-* prefer desktop apps over other types
+* prefer desktop apps over other types of apps
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

+**Value proposition**:
+* consolidates product-related information such as deliverables, meetings and contacts into one place
-**Value proposition**: Used in a corporate setting, our application integrates both a meeting schedule and a contact list for the user to manage their product’s development more comprehensively and conveniently.
+* manage their product’s development more comprehensively and conveniently than a typical mouse/GUI driven app

 ## **Appendix B: User Stories**